cuvva/terms/privacy.md

 ## Questions, comments or concerns

-Please get in touch if you need to talk to us about anything, and we'll do our best to help.
+Please get in touch if you have any questions, and we'll do our best to help.
+The best way to speak with us is usually in the app.
+Otherwise, you can email us at [privacy@cuvva.com](mailto:privacy@cuvva.com), or write to us at 6th floor, Senna Building, Gorsuch Place, London, E2 8JF.

-If you've made a complaint and are still unhappy, you can speak with the ICO: [https://ico.org.uk/concerns](https://ico.org.uk/concerns)
+If you've made a complaint and you're unhappy with our reply, you're entitled to speak with the ICO: [https://ico.org.uk/concerns](https://ico.org.uk/concerns)

 [_v1.13 (2021-08-17)_](https://github.com/cuvva/terms/blob/privacy-v1.13/privacy.md)